Make Private Mortgage Insurance a Thing of the Past

-You can start the process of canceling PMI at the time you you think that your equity reaches 20%.
-Call the mortgage lender to ask for cancellation of PMI.
-Next, you will be asked to verify that you have at least 20 percent equity.
-You can get proof of your equity by getting a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.
+You can begin the process of canceling PMI at the time you calculate that your equity has reached 20%.
+Call the lender to ask for cancellation of PMI.
+The lending institution will request proof that your equity is high enough.
+Usually lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your equity and eligibility for canceling PMI.

 Got a Question?